LEARNAcademy/syllabus/apartment-app/react-in-rails.md

 ```

 ### Reactstrap
 Adding Reactstrap to the application allows for the use of a library of pre-built components.
 Reactstrap works in conjunction with Bootstap's core CSS.
 To add these libraries requires a little bit of setup to make the React styles compatible with Rails.
-There are many ways to add bootstrap to a Rails app, all of which will work equally well.
+There are many ways to add bootstrap to a Rails app all of which will work equally well.

 We are going to modify the Rails stylesheet to be a stylesheet with an `.scss` extension.
-This will allow us to write regular `css` code as well as import necessary dependencies. **scss** stands for Syntactially Awesome Styles Sheet and is a superset of css.
-It contains all of the functionality available in css with the addition of features such as imports and mixins.
+This will allow us to write regular `css` code as well as import necessary dependencies. **scss** stands for Syntactically Awesome Styles Sheet and is a superset of CSS.
+It contains all of the functionality available in CSSå with the addition of features such as imports and mixins.

 ```
 $ bundle add bootstrap